Normal forms of random braids: Garside monoids

 We are only interested in the canonical factors of the word and not the initial power of $\Delta$.
 Also, we are only interested in the region where there is non-trivial movement between the factors.
-So we impose condition \eqref{PS:non-triv}.
+So we restrict to proper simple elements.

-We only allow a $\Delta$ to be created at the very start of the sequence, as otherwise the initial terms just correspond to conjugating by $\Delta$ which we consider a trivial change.
-Hence condition \eqref{PS:no-Deltas}.
+We only allow a $\Delta$ to be created at the very start of the sequence, as otherwise the initial terms just correspond to conjugating by $\Delta$ which we consider a trivial change; hence condition \eqref{PS:no-Deltas}.